 Sending messages from your mobile device

 With Secure Messaging, you can conveniently initiate conversations with both team members and clients.
 Team members and clients will first need to have Secure Messaging enabled.
 To do so, you will need to enable it from the web app on your computer.
-Please see this guide for instructions on how to enable Secure Messaging: Getting started with Secure Messaging.
+Please see our section on How to enable Secure Messaging for instructions on how to enable Secure Messaging.

 Note: You can respond to any existing conversation in Secure Messaging.

 You can opt to receive a push notification on your mobile device, so you can respond in a timely manner directly from your SimplePractice mobile app.
 When you tap on the notification, your app will open so that you can send a HIPAA compliant response quickly to your clients and team members.
 You can access the push notification management screen by clicking Settings in your SimplePractice app.
 There are four different push notifications available, and this is where you can customize which ones you receive: